We are strategically located along the Norwegian coast from Stavanger in the south to Hammerfest in the north and Kuwait in the Middle East.

 +47 474 57 369

-Sandnessjøen department is located just above the supply base at Horvnes with administration offices and sorting plant.
+Sandnessjøen department is located just above the supply base at Horvnes and contains administration offices and sorting plant.
 At Horvnes, SAR receive hazardous waste, industrial waste and waste from private customers.
 Sorting of waste and shipment to downstream contractors is carried out at Horvnes.

 SAR has a facility for treatment of drill cuttings at Strendene.